What is a Life Insurance Retirement Plan (LIRP)?

 1. 1

-Choose a permanent life insurance policy that suits your financial goals and risk tolerance.
-Compare a whole, universal, indexed, variable, or variable life insurance policy.
-Each of these policies has a cash value component that can be used for retirement income, but they differ in terms of premium flexibility, cash value growth and investment options.
+Buy a permanent life insurance policy that matches your financial goals and risk tolerance.
+Compare whole, universal, indexed and variable life.
+All have cash value for retirement income.
+They differ on premium flexibility, cash value growth and investment options.

 2. 2